 I am completely and utterly Christmas OBSESSED and I am not ashamed.
 If you’re after an easy Christmas traybake then this is the one for you, or even my Christmas tree brownies.

 If you’re after something else thats cinnamon themed, then try my baked cinnamon doughnuts that I posted recently.
 Either way, I have many a Christmas themed treat for you, and this one is definitely up there with one of my favourites.
 Enjoy! x

 Christmas Cookie Bars!

 - In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.
-Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+Add in the egg and the vanilla, and whisk again briefly until smooth.
 (I used an electric whisk)

-- Add in the Dry Ingredients, all but a handful of the Christmas Coloured M&Ms, and the Chocolate Chips and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients, all but a handful of the Christmas coloured M&Ms, and the chocolate chips and mix with a spatula until a thick cookie dough is formed.

 - Press the mixture into the bottom of the tin and press in the handful of Christmas M&Ms into the top for decoration.
 Bake the traybake in the oven for 20-25 minutes, until the top of the cookie bake looks ‘dry’!

 - Leave the cookie bake to cool for about 10 minutes, then leave to cool fully on a wire rack.
 Cut the bake into 4×4 for decent sizes, or 5×5 for smaller ones!
 Enjoy!